adammurdoch/language-experiments/README.md

 ### TODO - node.js CLI app

-- Add a local library
 - Use a workspace

+# node.js + Bun

+### Notes

+- Lots of documented samples

+# Java + Bazel

+## CLI app

+Setting up the environment:

+- `brew install bazelisk`

+Creating a new application:

+- Add empty `WORKSPACE` file
+- Add `.bazelversion` file
+- Add `BUILD` file with Java binary rule
+- Add source file

+Building the app:

+- `> bazel build cli-app`

+Running the app:

+- build the app
+- `> bazel-bin/cli-app`

+### Notes

+- `bazelisk` command can be added to PATH and honors declared Bazel version
+- There does not seem to be a tool to create a new application or library?

 ## TODO

 - Implement a web app and web service in each language.
-- KMP, Java + (Gradle, Bazel), Haskell, node.js + (npm, yarn, pnpm), Java, C#, python, ruby, Swift
+- KMP, Java + (Gradle, Bazel), Haskell, node.js + (yarn, pnpm, grunt, gulp, webpack, etc), C#, python, ruby, Swift
 - Other languages to look at
   - https://gleam.run